oracle-livelabs/database-maa/recovery-service/db-custom-auto-backup/db-custom-auto-backup.md

     * Name: Any name you would like to use to identify the policy
     * Compartment:  The compartment being used
     * Backup retention period (in days): Enter the number of days to retain the backup
+    * Enable retention lock: Locks the retention of the backups so no one can reduce backup retention time.
+(Scheduled lock time must be 14 days in the future)

 6. Click the Create button
     ![Button to complete the policy creation](images/create_button.png)